eveningglow/MoCo/README.md

 - In Fig. 1a, __M1__ is not converged.
 It shows the importance of momentum encoder.
 Note that __M1__ is early stopped because it does not seem to be converged.
 - In Fig. 1b and 1d, __M4__ is trained more stably than __M2__.
 It shows the importance of momentum encoder.
 - In Fig. 1c and 1d, __M3__ is converged, but __M4__ is converged better than __M3__ with lower loss value.
 - Therefore, Fig1.
-1 shows that the consistency of dictionary due to momentum is the core of training.
+1 shows that the consistency of dictionary due to the momentum is the core of training.
 Shuffled batch norm can improve the training, but it is not the core.